Kennedy Space Center IA Redesign

 Gap Analysis

-• Support pages lacked direct links to launch info and group reservations
+• Support pages lacked direct links to launch schedules and group reservations

-• Key content like maps, accessibility info, and operating hours was hidden multiple clicks deep
+• Key content like maps and operating hours was buried several clicks deep

-We conducted both open and closed card sorting sessions (in-person and online) to uncover how users naturally group content.
-Key categories that emerged:
+We conducted open and closed card sorting sessions to reveal how users naturally categorize the content.
+Five patterns consistently emerged:

 • Plan Your Visit